Nursing

 Prerequisites

-All 200 level nursing courses, LVN to BS student.
+All 200 level nursing courses, LVN to BSN student, or permission of instructor.

 NURS 318 : Child Health Nursing